vireshmohan890/vireshmohan890/README.md

 - 👋 Hi, I’m Viresh Mohan
 - 👀 I’m interested in ...
 Data Analytics
-- 🌱 I’m currently learning ...
-Tableau and SQL
+- 🌱 I’m currently working on tools & techs. like ...
+Tableau, Power BI, Python and SQL
 - 📫 How to reach me ...
 Mob: +91-8168083746, vireshmohan890@gmail.com

 <!---